ExtensionFM/RocketNest/README.md

 #### RocketNest

 This is not a complete implementation, but it will be SOON!
 It currently supports all of the text based operations.
-File support on the way soon.
+File support on the way.

 James and the exfm crew